-No. Drifters need to plan on carrying everything they need.
+No. Drifters need to plan on carrying everything they need from start to finish.

 What if I miss an aid station cut off?

-Cut-off times are strict and exceptions will not be made even in the event of gear failure, fluke etc. If you miss the Dollar Lake aid station you will return to the start.
-If you miss other aid stations you will leave the course via snow machine evacuation, and will be expected to make a $50 donation to Tip Top Search and Rescue.
+Cut-off times are strict and exceptions will not be made even in the event of gear failure, fluke etc. If you miss the first aid station you will return to the start.
+If you miss other aid stations you will leave the course via snow machine evacuation, and will be expected to pay your drop-out fee.

 But I don’t want a snow machine ride out…

-By showing up to the starting line and signing our race waiver you agree to accept a snow machine ride out in the event you are not allowed or not able to finish the course beyond mile 10.
+By showing up to the starting line and signing our race waiver you agree to accept a snow machine ride out in the event you are not allowed or not able to finish the course beyond aid station 1.
 We cannot leave anyone on the course.
 This is not negotiable, so quit bitching.
-Besides, there is a post-race party calling our names, and we aren’t going to miss it.
 Make the checkpoints, or get a ride out.
 Finish the race, or get a ride out.
 Those are your options.